What is the Spirit of Truth?

 One of the things I enjoy when studying the Bible is to investigate words and phrases that are repeated throughout its pages.
 The phrase “Spirit of Truth” is one such example that jumps out at me and begs further investigation.

 Interestingly, only John uses “Spirit of Truth” in his writing.
 Since John is a bit of a poet, it makes sense that he would use this intriguing phrase.
-These words appear three times in the Gospel of John and once in John’s first letter.
+These words appear three times in the Gospel of John (John 14:16-17, John 15:26, and John 16:12-13) and once in John’s first letter (1 John 4:6).
 Though the precise meaning in 1 John is a bit confusing, in each instant in the book of John, he quotes Jesus.

 In his first letter, John writes about distinguishing the Spirit of Truth from the spirit of deception.
 Though John is maybe alluding to something else, it makes sense to also understand this as the Holy Spirit, as that’s what John means the other three times he uses the phrase.